dvens/Photosharing/README.md

 Developers: Martijn Nieuwenhuizen & Dylan Vens

 ## Maragatsni
-This is a simple Photosharing application
+This is a simple Photosharing application running on Node.js

 ## How to use it
 * Import database.sql in your database (you can find the file in the database folder)